Koushikphy/FORTRAN77_to_Fortran90/README.md

 7. Converts to lower case
 8. Replaces things like '.ge.', '.le.', '.gt', '.lt.' etc
 9. Removes return and stop before end statements
-10. Fixes openmp multiline directive
+10. Fixes OpenMP multiline directives

 ### What it can't do: